 Course Description: A study of chemical principles with emphasis on the development of a scientific attitude and an understanding of the fundamental concepts of chemistry.
-Robust precalculus concepts will be particularly emphasized the first $\frac{1}{2}$ of the semester.
+Robust pre-calculus concepts will be particularly emphasized the first third of the semester.

 Calculators: Any scientific calculator is sufficient, however calculators cannot be shared while exams are in progress and their cases/covers must be removed.
-Be sure that you are familiar with your calculator and that its batteries are in good condition, especially on the day of exams.
-The student is responsible for remembering to bring his calculator on an exam day.
+Be sure that you are familiar with your calculator and that its batteries are in good condition, especially on exam days.
+The student is responsible for remembering to bring his calculator on an exam day..

 Blackboard Connection: The syllabus, homework assignments for the semester, discussions, and solutions to discussions will be posted for the semester at the following website: blackboard@luc.edu, under coursework.
-Solutions to assigned textbook problems will be placed on 2-hour reserve at the Cudahy Library.
+Solutions to assigned textbook problems have been placed on 2-hour reserve at the Cudahy Library.